ME-64/Sortify/README.md

   - [X] Make the button cleaner to look at
   - [ ] Give them a progress bar as the button loads
   - [ ] Give them the count of the number of songs currently selected
+  - [ ] Fix issue where not all showing up

 **Results Page**
 - [X] Remove user icon on small screen viewport